 6. Antivirus Security Preventing to Connect with The Network

 Antivirus is an integrated part of your device; almost all PCs and laptops have single or multiple antivirus software.
 Now, this is a common issue that your antivirus is stopping you from being connected with the network.
 You have to disable the antivirus app for the time when you want to be connected with the hotspot network.

 You have to go to the Windows Defender Security Centre and identify the antivirus app.
 Then locate that app in the list of All Apps on the Start Menu.

 Now open the app and expand the panel on the left-hand side and select Virus and Threat Protection.
 Here you will get the option to disable it temporarily.

-Here, we have explained to you the most common issues that are encountered by the Windows 10 users when they try to connect with Wi-Fi.
-We also have explained the practical solutions how you can fix wi-fi issues.
+Here, we have explained to you the most common issues that are encountered by Windows 10 users when they try to connect with Wi-Fi.
+We also have explained the practical solutions to how you can fix wi-fi issues.
 Of course, there are some critical issues we could not cover here, as you can’t solve these if you are not an expert.
 We would like to suggest you take the help of an expert if your problem doesn’t get solved using these methods.